hjuvvana/SHES/README.md

 - [ ] **Generate a LaTeX based document for members to compile final report**
     - Due Date:
-    - Assigned To: Sam
+    - Assigned To: Sam B

 - [ ] **Invite each of the team members using tamu email**
     - Due Date:
-    - Assigned To: Sam
+    - Assigned To: Sam B

 - [ ] **Create GitHub repository for the project**
     - Due Date: